Canada's Alberta to end monthly oil production curbs in December

-Oct 23 (Reuters) - Canadian province of Alberta will lift curbs on crude oil production at the start of December, allowing producers to use pipeline capacities and create jobs, the region’s energy minister Sonya Savage said on Friday.
+(Reuters) - Canada’s main oil-producing province of Alberta will lift curbs on crude production ahead of schedule at the start of December, as coronavirus-related shutdowns ease pipeline congestion, Energy Minister Sonya Savage said on Friday.

-The ruling comes a month ahead of the scheduled expiration of the restriction and at a time when the region’s economy is reeling under the impact of the coronavirus pandemic.
+The move comes a month ahead of when the restrictions were set to end and at a time when the provincial economy is reeling under the impact of the pandemic.

+Nearly 16% of the crude production in the province, home to the world’s third-largest oil reserves, is currently offline, Savage said.

 Alberta’s previous New Democratic Party government imposed production limits last year to drain a glut of oil in storage that built up due to congested pipelines.